A-Z of health

 Although having norovirus can be unpleasant, it's not usually dangerous and most people make a full recovery within a couple of days without having to see their GP.

 Read more about the symptoms of norovirus.

-Noroviruses are a group of viruses that are the most common cause of stomach bugs (gastroenteritis) in the UK.
-They are also known as small round structured viruses (SRSV) or Norwalk-like viruses.
+They're also known as small round structured viruses (SRSV) or Norwalk-like viruses.

 What should I do?

 If you have norovirus, follow the steps below to help ease your symptoms: